Using IAM Roles or Policies to Grant Access to DLI

 All operations on all DLI resource types

-For more information about the relationship between operations and system permissions, see Common Operations Supported by DLI System Policy.
+For details about the actions supported by system-defined permissions, see Common Operations Supported by DLI System Policy.

 - Define a resource.